epwr/rgene/docs/dev/extending_rgene.md

   - Keep your handler pure (eg. don't directly call commands, only return them).
   - Only create files using the `touch` and `mkdir` commands, or by using `>` or `>>` to redirect output into a new file.
+  - Use the custom errors (described in docs/dev/rgene_errors.rb) to let `rgene` give the user more information on how to fix the issue.

 # Details for Developing new Handlers